dainst/cilantro/README.md

 ### Publish Docker Images

-To publish a docker image on dockerhub use the buildscript `build.sh` or the commands in it manually.
+To publish a docker image on dockerhub use the buildscript `docker_image_build.sh` or the commands in it manually.

 Every minor release use the version number as image tag.
 This way it is ensured the images are always compatible to the corresponding code.